Television licence: Hong Kong

 Hong Kong previously had a radio and television licence fee for Radio Television Hong Kong (RTHK) and Rediffusion Television, costing 36 Hong Kong dollars per year.
 RTHK is now funded by the Hong Kong Government.

 Iceland

-The television licence fee for Iceland's state broadcaster RÚV was abolished in 2007 and replaced with a poll tax of 17,200 kr. from everyone who pays income tax, regardless of whether they use television and radio.
+The television licence fee for Iceland's state broadcaster RÚV was abolished in 2007 and replaced with a poll tax of 22,200 kr. from everyone who pays income tax, regardless of whether they use television and radio.
+The tax must be paid only by persons between the ages of 16 and 69.

 India

 India introduced a radio receiver licence system in 1928 for All India Radio (AIR) Akashvani.
 Television licensing began in 1956–57.
 In 1976, public television was separated from AIR as a separate company, Doordarshan.
 In the 1970s and 1980s, radio licences cost INR 15 per year and television licences cost INR 50.
 The wireless licence inspector from the post office was authorised to check every house and shop for a Wireless Licence Book, and to issue penalties or seize the receiving equipment for non-payment.
 In 1984, the licensing system was withdrawn.
 AIR and Doordarshan are both funded by the Government of India and by income from advertising.